artyomtrityak/backbone.controller/README.md

 The main idea - pass `{router: routerInstance}` as controller option.
 This allows to define controller specific routes in separated controllers.

+When url changes from `#dogs` / `#dogs/:id` to any route which defined in another controller, remove method is calling automatically.

+This case controller should clear state, remove controller specific views and models.

 ### Controller can automatically add router without creating Backbone.Router instance